-Planning, implementation, and evaluation In planning our new pupil premium strategy we used the EEF's implementation guidance to help us develop our strategy, particularly the 'explore' phase to help us diagnose specific pupil needs and work out which activities and approaches are likely to work in our school, given our context, needs and the impact of the past 12-18 months.
+Planning, implementation, and evaluation In planning our new pupil premium strategy we have continued to use the EEF's implementation guidance to help us develop our strategy, particularly the 'explore' phase to help us diagnose specific pupil needs and work out which activities and approaches are likely to work in our school, given our context, needs and the impact of the past 12-18 months.
 We will continue to use it through the implementation of activities.